Alphish/ston/standards/STON-language-specification-draft.md

          - in case of ancestor path segments, the same ancestor order is used
          - in case of named member path segments, the same member name is used, and both segments refer to the same kind of member (regular or extension)
          - in case of indexed member path segments, they both have the same number of parameters, and their corresponding parameters are structurally equivalent
-         - in case of collection element path segments, the same element index is used
+         - in case of collection element path segments, their element indices are structurally equivalent

 Two types are structurally equivalent when they are semantically equivalent.
 This is because each type has exactly one representation in terms of STON abstract structure, and thus different structures will always represent different types.